exinno/app2/docs/quick-start.md

 ### App management through CLI

 1. Start the app by running the command `yarn start <app name>` in app2 directory.
+If you don't specify the app name, the container app will be started instead.
 2. Open a web browser and navigate to http://localhost:3000.
 3. Login to the app using your credentials.
 4. You will be able to see that you have successfully logged in to the app you created.